benders5e/benders5e/airbender.md

 #### Swipe
 *Cost: 1 chi*
-You prepare to defuse the next ranged bending attack that hits you (not one that is the result of a bending specialization).
+You prepare to defuse the next ranged attack that hits you (not one that is the result of a bending specialization).
 When you do so, the damage you take from the attack is reduced by 1d10 + your Dexterity modifier + your airbender level.

 If you reduce the damage to 0, you can completely defuse the attack, provided you have at least one hand free or are holding your glider.

 #### Nimble action
 *Cost: 1 chi*
-You spend 1 chi to take the Dash or Disengage action as a bonus action on this turn.
+You spend 1 chi to take the Dodge or Disengage action as a bonus action on this turn.

+#### Dodge
+*Cost: 1 chi*
+You spend 1 chi to take the Dash action as a bonus action on this turn.

 #### Shunt (rename this)
 *Cost: 1 chi*